-- Catch-up contribution limits increased from $5,500 to $6,500 for employees over the age of 50.
-Thus increasing the overall TSP contribution limit to $24,000 again assuming the employee is over age 50.
+- TSP Catch-up contribution limits for employees over the age of 50 are $6,000.
+Therefore the overall TSP contribution limit is $24,500 again assuming the employee is over age 50.

 We created the video below to provide you with additional information about TSP Investments.

 To learn more about the TSP funds, see the links below.